jnrbsn/daemonocle/README.rst

       --debug  Do NOT detach and run in the background.
       --help   Show this message and exit.

+The ``daemonocle.cli.DaemonCLI`` class also accepts a ``daemon_class`` argument that can be a subclass of ``daemonocle.Daemon``.
+It will use your custom class, automatically create subcommands for any custom actions you've defined, and use the docstrings of the action methods as the help text just like click usually does.

 This integration is entirely optional. daemonocle doesn't enforce any sort of argument parsing.
 You can use argparse, optparse, or just plain ``sys.argv`` if you want.